socialityCoop/wpboilerplate/README.md

     * `DB_USER` - Database user
     * `DB_PASSWORD` - Database password (don't use the # character in the password - it will break)
   * You will also need to add WordPress Key.
 You can create yours [here](https://roots.io/salts.html).
-  * We have alreay provided the rest of the enviromental valiable for local developemnt (newproject.local).
-Ofcourse you can change them as you wish.
-For deployment you will create a new `.env` file with the production enviromental variables.
+  * We have already provided the rest of the environmental variables for local development (newproject.local).
+Of course you can change them as you wish.
+For deployment you will create a new `.env` file with the production environmental variables.
 7. If you use XAMPP or Apache you should follow the following to access your website from your browser

 * Go to your XAMPP directory and open apache config file located at C:\xampp\apache\conf\httpd.conf in any text editor and locate the following lines: